geoalchemy/geoalchemy/doc/tutorial.rst

 This tutorial requires a working postgis installation.
 The PostGIS Documentation has extensive `installation instructions
 <http://postgis.refractions.net/docs/ch02.html#PGInstall>`_.
 Create a
-spatially enabled database called `gisdb` as per instructions given `here <http://postgis.refractions.net/docs/ch02.html#id2532099>`_.
+spatially enabled database called `gis` as per instructions given `here <http://postgis.refractions.net/docs/ch02.html#id2532099>`_.
 Also create a new user and grant it permissions on this database.